Information for AAC Users

 More than 2 million people in the United States have a severe communication disorder that impairs their ability to talk.
 This problem may be short or long and may be congenital (present at birth), acquired (occurring later in late), or degenerative (worsening throughout life).
 Common causes of severe expressive communication disorders that may require the use of AAC are shown in the following table:

-personal story from an AAC user and the story of
+personal story from an AAC user.

 How do I know if AAC is for me or a loved one?